 - Bullied for too long – I gave up on trying to make friends

 - Small steps lead to big goals!
 Strategies for planning and goal setting

 When I come across useful resources for teens and adults who are neurodiverse or on the autism spectrum, or for their families, I will post them here on my blog, or on my “Resources” webpage.

 I will also try to listen to you and the greater Silicon Valley and Bay Area community for guidance on the topics that might be of benefit to teens and adults who are neurodiverse or on the autism spectrum, and their families.

 Stay Connected With Open Doors Therapy

 Thanks for reading about my new blog!
 Here are three ways to stay connected with Open Doors Therapy:

 - Contact Open Doors Therapy to schedule a free 30-minute phone consultation.

 - Connect with me on Facebook for another way to stay informed.

-- Subscribe to the blog for news and updated information!
+- Sign up to receive my newsletter for autism news and updated information!